BootCamp-Club/example-repo/readme.md

 2. Add an **About Me** section to the readme.md file
 3. Push our changes up to our branches
 4. Merge branches into main

+---
+### About Matt
+Matt is married to his wife Michelle (20 years!) and has two children: Ethnie (17) and Emmett(13) I'm pretty active, but really enjoy lounging and watching a good show/movie